Musical Modes and the Circle of Fifths

 Back to top · My discography · Marathon soundtracks · Contact me · Website index

 This is an oversimplification by necessity, as ancient Greek music theory wasn’t unified;⁽⁶⁾ Philolaus (Φιλόλαος, Philólaos), Archytas (Ἀρχύτας), Aristoxenus (Ἀριστόξενος ὁ Ταραντῖνος, Aristóxenos ho Tarantínos), Ptolemy (Πτολεμαῖος, Ptolemaios), and others had quite different conceptions of it.
-Wikipedia has much, much more on the subject; the Xenharmonic wiki, Midicode, and Feel Your Sound have also been helpful.
-I consulted several other resources researching this section, but most were too technical to be of interest to non-specialists.
+I will list modern sources in an acknowledgement section below.

-I should first clarify that very little music of ancient Greece actually survives to this day; the earliest known piece that can reasonably be described as complete is the Seikilos epitaph from the first or second century CE, and while we have an idea what its melody sounded like, how it would have been harmonized is a matter of conjecture.
-(Older pieces still survive in fragments, such as the Hurrian songs, one of which is nearly complete.)
-Greek authors actually provided fairly complete descriptions of tuning practices, and in at least Archytas’ case, modern scholars believe he was describing the actual practices of his day, but we don’t really know what Greek music sounded like; on some level, we’re taking the word of contemporary authors, only some of whom seem to have been especially concerned with describing actual musical practice.⁽⁷⁾
+I should first clarify that very little music of ancient Greece actually survives to this day; the earliest known piece that can reasonably be described as complete is the Seikilos epitaph ⟨en.wikipedia.org/wiki/Seikilos_epitaph⟩ from the first or second century CE, and while we have an idea what its melody sounded like, how it would have been harmonized is a matter of conjecture.
+(Older pieces still survive in fragments, such as the Hurrian songs ⟨en.wikipedia.org/wiki/Hurrian_songs⟩, one of which is nearly complete.)
+Greek authors actually provided fairly complete descriptions of tuning practices, and in at least Archytas’ case, modern scholars believe he was describing the actual practices of his day, but we don’t really know how Greek music sounded; on some level, we’re taking the word of contemporary authors, only some of whom seem to have been especially concerned with describing actual musical practice.⁽⁷⁾

 Interval Key